Ganymede-Bio/website-docusaurus/docs/nodes/Instrument/Instron_Tensile_Read.md

 ### Returns
 `NodeReturn`
   Object containing data to store in data lake and/or file storage.
-NodeReturn object takes 2 parameters:
-  - tables_to_upload: Dict[str, pd.DataFrame]
-    keys are table names, values are pandas DataFrames to upload
-  - files_to_upload: Dict[str, bytes]
-    keys are file names, values are file data to upload